Cuisine of the Southern United States: Colonial era 1513 to 1776 and Antebellum era 1776 to 1861

 Turkeys are indigenous to North America and were hunted by Native Americans for food.
 Turkey recipes in Southern cuisine were influenced by Indigenous people.

 The French established a permanent settlement in the South in present-day New Orleans, Louisiana in 1718.
 French colonists relied on Indigenous people to survive.
-As historian Gwendolyn Midlo Hall explained how the French learned from the Chitimacha and other Indigenous people about the flora and fauna, topography of the land, how to build boats and navigate the waters, how to preserve food, and cultivate corn, squash, potatoes, and other indigenous crops.
+Historian Gwendolyn Midlo Hall explained how the French learned from the Chitimacha and other Indigenous people about the flora and fauna, topography of the land, how to build boats and navigate the waters, how to preserve food, and cultivate corn, squash, potatoes, and other indigenous crops.
 The first enslaved Africans to arrive in Louisiana came in 1719 aboard two slave ships that brought several barrels of rice seeds.
 African rice became a staple in Louisiana cuisine cultivated by enslaved people from West Africa's rice growing regions.

 French people incorporated roux into Louisiana cuisine that influenced the making of gumbo.
 Another French influence is mirepoix made with carrots, celery, and onion that became a Creole and Cajun version in Louisiana called the "holy trinity" made with bell peppers, celery and onions.
 Indigenous peoples of Louisiana during the colonial period (and into present day) made fry bread and Indian tacos.
 They also prepared meals with hunted animals such as turkey and deer and caught fish.
 Native Americans in Louisiana influenced the foodways of African Americans and European Americans as non-Natives prepared their meals with turkey, cornbread, and other Indigenous staples.

 Spaniards and enslaved West Africans influenced the making of jambalaya in New Orleans.
 Some historians suggest jambalaya has its roots in West African cuisine.
 The French introduced the tomato (a food native to the Americas) to West Africans, and they incorporated the food into their one-pot rice cooking meals and enhanced jollof rice and created jambalaya.
 Author Ibraham Seck, director of research at the Whitney Plantation Slave Museum in St. John the Baptist Parish, suggests jambalaya originated on the Senegalese coast of West Africa.
 Senegalese people had knowledge of rice cultivation and created dishes using rice and meats that were brought to Louisiana during the era of the slave trade.
 About sixty percent of enslaved Africans brought to Louisiana came from Senegambia.
 Senegambians had knowledge of rice cultivation and prepared meals using rice and other grains adding meat and vegetables into one pot.
 An article from the United Nations states that the cuisines of Nigeria, Senegal, Guinea, and Benin influenced the development of jambalaya: "Jambalaya (mixed rice, meat and vegetables), feijoada (black beans and meat), gombo(okra), and hopping johns (peas) are all dishes that have been re-adapted from Senegal, Nigeria, Guinea and Benin.
 You will find variations of these dishes in America and the Caribbean region."